Ingress Sidecar TLS Termination

 $ kubectl cp example.com.crt default/"${EXTERNAL_CLIENT}":/tmp/ca.crt

-Now that the certificates are available for the external sleep client, you can verify connectivity from it to the internal httpbin service using the following command.
+Now that the certificates are available for the external curl client, you can verify connectivity from it to the internal httpbin service using the following command.

 server: istio-envoy